biabbiassago/apstanet17-biabbiassago/finalpresentation.md

 ### Testing Evolution of Cooperation

 In this project, my initial aim was to replicate the results published by Outhsuki et al. in 2006.
 In the paper, the authors explore the evolution of cooperation in networks, investigating of the number of neighbours that each node has is an important variable.
 They prove that a *necessary condition* for cooperation to evolve is for the ratio of benefit of having cooperators as neighbours(b) over cost of helping them (c) to be larger than the number of neighbours (k).
-I.e $\\frac{b}{c}&gt; k$.
+I.e b/c > k.
 This means: the less neighbours you interact with, the more you have to rely on them.
 And therefore, the more chances there are that you pick a cooperating strategy.

 The authors test multiple cycles of simulation by introducing one single cooperator in a population of defectors, and observe in which cases the cooperator attribute evolves among all individuals.